 University of Glasgow leads COVID-19 research response in Scotland

-The University of Glasgow is at the heart of COVID-19 research response in Scotland and the UK.
+The University of Glasgow is at the heart of the COVID-19 research response in Scotland and the UK.

 Scientists at the University are currently working on a number of vital COVID-19 related research projects, including vaccines, testing, treatment, virus behaviour, health complications and the wider effects of the pandemic on society.